 The Brick Bay Folly 2019 is open to:

-Recent architectural graduates (graduated within the last 10 years at 1 February 2019 and not a registered architect)
+Recent architectural graduates (graduated within the last 10 years at 1 February 2019)

 Students currently enrolled in an accredited undergraduate, postgraduate or doctoral level architectural programme at a New Zealand tertiary institution (including international students who are currently enrolled in a New Zealand institution)